MicrosoftDocs/azure-devops-yaml-schema/task-reference/bash-v3.md

 **`workingDirectory`** - **Working Directory**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specify the working directory in which you want to run the command.
+Specifies the working directory in which you want to run the command.
 If you leave it empty, the working directory is [$(Build.SourcesDirectory)](/azure/devops/pipelines/build/variables).
 <!-- :::editable-content-end::: -->
 <br>